dreamvo/gilfoyle/DESIGN.md

 #### G1: Performances & Scale

 We want to provide a efficient product for high scale businesses.
 It should be easy for any administrator to scale web service and databases on demand, because of distributed services.
 For example, the technical choice of etcd over Redis or CockroachDB over PostgreSQL can make the difference.
 You can choose to scale the server or the storage (IPFS Swarm) as you wish, independently.
+You can even [scale your own IPFS cluster](https://cluster.ipfs.io/).

-#### G2: Privacy & Security by Default
+#### G2: Security by Default

-Gilfoyle was created in an effort to bring a new privacy and watch experience to end-users.
 This application collects very few things about end-user and tend to keep it that way.
 Althrough we take security very seriously, the API wasn't designed to be exposed to the public network.
 Usually administrator would isolate the interface in a security group with access restricted to other services.
 Gilfoyle shouldn't be the primary backend of your application, but a private storage service used by your own API.
 Still, you can deploy and expose publicly this service in production.

 #### G3: Customizable

 The service may have some configuration settings to be controlled by administrator such as max file size, target transcoding format, compression rate...
 To achieve that, administrator would use a simple Yaml file that centralize these settings.
 If any config file is provided, default settings are used.
 Some open source projects can be difficult to use because of too many configuration settings.
 Gilfoyle is easy to use : simply download a binary, run it and access the web service.
 Want to deploy to production?
 Use the production-ready Docker image or see container orchestration examples.
-Of course, this application was designed to follow your application's scale.
-You can even [scale your own IPFS cluster](https://cluster.ipfs.io/).

-#### G4: Decentralized
+#### G4: Flexible storage

-We use IPFS for two major reasons :

-1. Making businesses able to scale storage using a private cluster
-2. Allowing administrators to exposes videos publicly
+You can choose the appropriate storage system between: **local storage**, **cloud storage**, or **IPFS store**.

+##### Local storage

+> The local store refers to the local disk.

+This option is for small trafic, small and private files.

+##### Cloud storage

+> Cloud storage is an external object-based storage system, such as [AWS S3](https://aws.amazon.com/s3/), [OVH's object storage](https://www.ovhcloud.com/en-gb/public-cloud/object-storage/) or [Google Cloud Storage](https://cloud.google.com/storage/).

+This option is for businesses with high trafic, large and private files.

+##### IPFS store

+> IPFS is a peer-to-peer network for storing and sharing data in a distributed file system with a lot of features.

+This option is for P2P-based platforms who wants to decentralize content but with high trafic and large files.

 #### G5: Multimedia